Practices

 Internal investigations, bid protests, contract disputes and whistleblower/qui tam defense:

-• Bid protests at the Government Accountability Office (GAO), the Court of Federal Claims, agency-specific forums and state government offices.
+• Represent clients as protester and intervenor in bid protests at the Government Accountability Office (GAO), the Court of Federal Claims, agency-specific forums and state government offices

-• Whistleblower claims and disputes, including qui tam actions filed under the False Claims Act and retaliation claims filed under the federal Sarbanes-Oxley Act.
+• Counsel clients regarding whistleblower claims – including qui tam actions filed under the False Claims Act (FCA) and retaliation claims filed under the federal Sarbanes-Oxley Act (SOX)